Alfie51m/addon-vscode/vscode/DOCS.md

 1. Check the logs of the "Studio Code Server" add-on to see if everything went well.
 1. Click the "OPEN WEB UI" button to open Studio Code Server.

+**Note**: _This add-on always builds locally against this repository's `Dockerfile` — there is no prebuilt image to pull.
+Installs and updates will therefore take a few minutes while Home Assistant compiles the add-on on your host._

 ## Configuration